Understanding SOC 2 Reports: What They Are & Why You Need Them

 - SOC 1 Type II – describes reporting and auditing controls in place but also includes an audit of the organization’s operational effectiveness or ability to meet reporting and control objectives.

-- A SOC 2 report demonstrates an organization’s controls comply with the American Institute of Certified Public Accountants (AICPA) and their Trust Service criteria (see below).
+A SOC 2 report demonstrates an organization’s controls comply with the American Institute of Certified Public Accountants (AICPA) and their Trust Service criteria (see below.).
+The SOC 2 report is designed to evaluate the internal controls associated with the systems that make up a company’s operations and security.
+It provides information on the effectiveness of the controls in place related to confidentiality, privacy, and security of the company’s systems.

 A SOC 2 report is by far the most common report when it comes to security and data confidentiality, and the one you will most likely see referenced in terms of compliance with generally accepted data privacy controls.
 A SOC 2 certification provides an additional layer of security and trust with your clients or partners.
 Many service providers in industries like financial services, healthcare and government contracting therefore pursue SOC 2 audits,even if they aren’t required.